kubernetes/website/content/en/docs/tutorials/services/connect-applications-service.md

 So we have pods running nginx in a flat, cluster wide, address space.
 In theory, you could talk to these pods directly, but what happens when a node dies?
-The pods die with it, and the Deployment will create new ones, with different IPs.
+The pods die with it, and the ReplicaSet inside the Deployment will create new ones, with different IPs.
 This is the problem a Service solves.

 A Kubernetes Service is an abstraction which defines a logical set of Pods running